Gurobi/gurobi-optimods/docs/source/mods/metromap.rst

     plot_map(graph_out, edge_directions, linepath_data)

-The following figure is an example of the above call, it shows the lines in the octilinear representation of the S-Bahn Berlin network.
+The following figure is an example of the above call, it shows the lines in the octilinear representation of the Berlin metro network.
 (Use `link <../_static/metro_berlin.html>`_ to open in full screen.)

 .. raw:: html